North Annapurna Base Camp Trek

 • Anything related to International flight airfares such as Nepal entry visa fees, excess baggage charges, International flight tickets, and so on.

-• Travel insurance, which covers high-altitude helicopter rescue and evacuation along with medical costs.
+• Travel insurance covers high-altitude evacuation along with medical coverage.

 • Tips and gratuities for guides and porters.

-• Additional costs, such as additional days due to delays caused by natural/uncontrollable phenomena such as bad weather, landslides, and change of plans(itinerary modifications) due to safety concerns, illness, and soon.
+• Additional costs, such as additional days due to delays caused by natural/uncontrollable phenomena such as bad weather, landslides, and change of plans(itinerary modifications) due to safety concerns, illness, and so on.

 • Lastly, all of the costs and expenses that aren’t listed in the “What’s Included?” section.